TodePond/TodePondDotCom/wikiblogarden/arroost/so-long/readme.md

 But something got me through in the end...

-## Slippy mindset
+## The slippy mindset

 I picked up a new mindset along the way.
 I've been trying out a relentless embrace of simplicity and minimalism in my work.
-I call it the "slippy mindset" or the "tadi web".
+I call it the "[slippy mindset](https://www.tadiweb.com/style.html)" or the "[tadi web](https://www.tadiweb.com/)".

 And it helped me get the video across the line.